psf/black/docs/compatible_configs.md

 </details>

-## pylint
+## Pylint

-[pylint](https://pypi.org/p/pylint/) is also a code linter like flake8.
+[Pylint](https://pypi.org/p/pylint/) is also a code linter like flake8.
 It has the same checks as flake8 and more.
 In particular, it has more formatting checks regarding style conventions like variable naming.
-With so many checks, pylint is bound to have some mixed feelings about _Black_'s formatting style.
+With so many checks, Pylint is bound to have some mixed feelings about _Black_'s formatting style.

 When _Black_ is folding very long expressions, the closing brackets will be dedented.